SpotlightKid/drone-matrixchat-notify/README.md

 * `template` *(default:* `${DRONE_BUILD_STATUS}`*)*

     The message template.
-Valid placeholders of the form `${PLACEHOLDER}` will be substituted with the values of the matching environment variables.
+Valid placeholders of the form `${PLACEHOLDER}` will be substituted with the values of the matching environment variables (subject to filtering according to the `pass_environment` setting).

     See this [reference] for environment variables available in drone.io CI pipelines.